Best coffee cafes in Singapore

 Image credit: @suelynang

-And we end with my personal favourite, Tiong Hoe Specialty Coffee.
-They started as a wholesaler for coffee beans and equipment, before expanding into a full-fledged cafe, with two other outlets within Fusionopolis and Vivo City’s Fairprice Xtra.
+Tiong Hoe Specialty Coffee started as a wholesaler for coffee beans and equipment, before expanding into a full-fledged cafe, with two other outlets within Fusionopolis and Vivo City’s Fairprice Xtra stores.
 Do note that prices differ across outlets.

-The Iced Latte ($5.70) is my go-to—creamy and robust, without being acidic.
+The Iced Latte ($5.90) is my go-to—creamy and robust, without being acidic.
 If you’re feeling for something different, try their range of specialty cold brews.
-The Pollen White ($7.50) is sweetened with raw honey, while their Mocha ($8) is topped with artisanal chocolate.
+The Pollen White ($7.60) is sweetened with raw honey, while their Mocha Latte ($5.80) is topped with artisanal chocolate.

 Address: 170 Stirling Road, #01-1133, Singapore 140170